rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematicsbayess-theorem-2.md

 From a Turkey prospertive:

-From Turkey's propective, The Evidence of the believe( Human is a friend) is "humans feed us everyday".
+From Turkey's propective, The Evidence is "humans feed us everyday".

 But the evidence "humans feed us everyday" could have many alternative explanations, thus a weak evidence.

 when we examine the Evidence (B)( "Human fed us every day" ), it could have the following alterative explaination

-*   Alternate explaination A: Human feed us unconditionally because they are our friends.
+*   Alternate explaination A: Human feed us unconditionally because they are our friends, and do so selflessly.

-*   Alternate explaination B: Human being is feeding us for their own purpose,
+*   Alternate explaination B: Human being is feeding us because they want turkey's meat;

 The Evidence "Human fed us every day" can't distinguish between two Alternate Explaination.

 **How to use this mental Model**: